abulat/airpreview/README.md

 ## Notes
 ### Test Coverage
-2. Tests do not cover all existing data variants, but try to cover all received requirement.
+2. Tests do not cover all existing data variants but cover received requirements.
 3. Most implemented tests can easily be moved down to the unit test level:
     * tests checking size of fields
     * tests checking data formats
     * etc.

+### Discovered issues
+1. Strict schema validation is missing.
+Requests with extra payload properties should be rejected.
+2. /bank endpoint allows to save data without providing 'aba' property for US country.
+3. Wrong validation of the account_number property for CN country.

+NOTE 1: regression tests created (after the bug fixes all tests will have to become automagically green) NOTE 2: the following improvement can be useful: do not break the payload validation on the first error and provide an array with full whole list of existing issues

 ### Further development:
 1. The solution is really simple.
 In the future it can be transferred to a more mature test